light-and-motion/data_processing/README.md

 - **ChartTitle** (str): Title of chart
 - **Start Row** (int): Row to begin processing CSV file.
 Index will be based on CSV file.
 Must start at column title row.
 - **Stop Row** (int): Row to stop processing CSV file.
-- **Skip First Row** (str: 'Yes', 'No'): Line you want to skip when processing CSV file.
-Has to be between startLine and stopLine.
+- **Skip First Row** (str: 'Yes', 'No'): Indicate whether you want to skip the first row of data.
 Prevents elapsed time from being based off of a time value from a previous experiment.
 - **X Min** (float): Minimum value on x-axis of chart.
 Does not work on datetimes.
 - **X Max** (float): Maximum value on x-axis of chart.
 Does not work on datetimes.
 - **Y Min** (float): Minimum value on y-axis of chart.
 Does not work on datetimes.